AdaCore/Ada_Drivers_Library/README.md

 This repository contains Ada source code and complete sample GNAT projects for selected bare-board platforms supported by GNAT.
-Initially the repository contains software for ARM platforms, but we intend this to be a location for both AdaCore and the community in general to contribute support for additional processors, platforms, and vendors in the future.
+Initially the repository contains software for ARM platforms from a specific vendor, but we intend this to be a location for both AdaCore and the community in general to contribute support for additional processors, platforms, and vendors in the future.

-For the ARM platform, parts of the STM32 family by ST Microelectronics are initially supported.
+For the ARM platform, parts of the STM32 family by STMicroelectronics are initially supported.